-- 3.03 The elected council of WDFN as it existed under the Indian Act (Canada) on the day preceding the Effective Date is deemed to be the Whitecap Dakota Council until the members of the Whitecap Dakota Council are determined according to the WDN Constitution and WDN Law. - 3.04 Laws and by-laws enacted by WDFN pursuant to Federal Law and in effect on the day preceding the Effective Date are deemed to be WDN Laws on the Effective Date, with such modification as may be required, if the subject matter of such laws or by-laws is a subject matter in relation to which WDN has Jurisdiction under this Governance Treaty. - 3.05 Any action taken or determination or decision made by WDFN before the Effective Date is deemed to be valid to the extent that the action, determination, or decision is a requirement of this Governance Treaty.
+- 3.03 The elected council of WDFN that is in office on the day preceding the Effective Date is deemed to be the Whitecap Dakota Council until the members of the Whitecap Dakota Council are determined according to the WDN Constitution and WDN Law. - 3.04 Laws and by-laws enacted by WDFN pursuant to Federal Law and in effect on the day preceding the Effective Date are deemed to be WDN Laws on the Effective Date, with such modification as may be required, if the subject matter of such laws or by-laws is a subject matter in relation to which WDN has Jurisdiction under this Governance Treaty. - 3.05 Any action taken or determination or decision made by WDFN before the Effective Date is deemed to be valid to the extent that the action, determination, or decision is a requirement of this Governance Treaty.